piotrapl/piotrapl/README.md

 ### CI dashboard - my test automation projects
 Clicking a CI badge in the CI column will take you to the project’s Actions tab.
-#### Also, sheck out my other QA automation projects in the 'Pinned' section below the dashboard.
+#### Check out my other QA automation projects in the 'Pinned' section below the dashboard.

 ### UI tests
 <div style="overflow-x:auto;">